aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/sevenzip-compression/create-sevenzip-entry/_index.md

 ## Frequently Asked Questions

-### Q: Can I use Aspose.Zip for .NET with other archive formats?
+**Q: Can I add more than one file to the same 7z archive?**
-Aspose.Zip primarily focuses on ZIP and 7z formats.
-For handling other formats, explore specific libraries tailored to those formats.
+A: Absolutely.
+Call `archive.CreateEntry` for each file you want to **add file to 7z** or **add multiple files 7z**.

-### Q: How can I extract files from a zip archive using Aspose.Zip?
+**Q: How do I specify the password for AES encryption?**
-Utilize the extraction features provided by Aspose.Zip, such as the `ExtractToDirectory` method, to effortlessly extract files from a zip archive.
+A: Use the `Password` property on the `SevenZipArchive` before saving, e.g., `archive.Password = "YourStrongPassword";`.
+This lets you later **verify 7z password** when extracting.

-### Q: Is Aspose.Zip suitable for large‑scale applications?
+**Q: Does Aspose.Zip support other archive formats?**
-Absolutely!
-Aspose.Zip is designed to handle large‑scale applications, providing efficient zip archive manipulation capabilities.
+A: Aspose.Zip primarily focuses on ZIP and 7z formats.
+For other formats, consider dedicated libraries.

-### Q: Are there any licensing considerations for using Aspose.Zip?
+**Q: Is a license required for production use?**
-Yes, ensure you have a valid license.
-For temporary usage or exploration, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: Yes.
+You can obtain a temporary license for evaluation [here](https://purchase.aspose.com/temporary-license/).

-### Q: Where can I seek assistance or connect with the community for Aspose.Zip?
+**Q: Where can I get community support?**
-Visit the [Aspose.Zip forum](https://forum.aspose.com/c/zip/37) to seek support, ask questions, and connect with the community.
+A: Visit the [Aspose.Zip forum](https://forum.aspose.com/c/zip/37) to ask questions and share experiences.

 ## Conclusion

-You now have a solid foundation for **creating encrypted 7z** archives with Aspose.Zip for .NET.
+You now have a solid foundation for **how to encrypt 7z** archives with Aspose.Zip for .NET.
 By following the steps above, you can securely compress files, add them to a 7z container, and even enable AES encryption when needed.
-Feel free to expand this example by adding more entries, setting passwords, or integrating it into larger workflows.
+Feel free to expand this example by adding more entries, setting passwords, or integrating it into larger workflows such as automated backup pipelines.

 ---

-**Last Updated:** 2025-12-25
+**Last Updated:** 2026-05-05
 **Tested With:** Aspose.Zip for .NET 24.11
 **Author:** Aspose